bitovi/academy/src/ngrx/6-test-actions/test-actions.md

 @diff ./dashboard.component.spec-spy-on-store.ts ./dashboard.component.spec.ts only
 </details>

 > Note that there are 2 more pending `TODO`s in `src/app/dashboard/dashboard.component.spec.ts` that will be resolved in upcoming sections.
-For now we'll only be testing our Actions
+For now we'll only be testing our Actions.

 ## Update `login.component.spec.ts`